WHAT IS IT?

 Each vas (left and right) is divided about one inch above each testis, where it is just beneath the thin scrotal skin and very easy to reach.

 – Some operators remove a piece of vas, others don’t.
+I don’t remove a segment!

 – Still others simply place the divided ends out of alignment, by closing the vas sheath between the 2 ends with a suture or tiny clip so the ends won’t grow back together.
+I close the sheath between the two ends, and secure it with an absorbable suture!

 Cauterization of the Vas

-Using Silk Sutures
+Using Absorbable Sutures

 Using Titanium Hemoclip